 Learn to design, set up, execute and optimise an animal breeding programme and increase the productivity of livestock and domestic animals.

-In this Professional Certificate programme, the focus is on the design, set up, execution and optimisation of animal breeding programmes, genetic improvement and conservation of genetic diversity.
+In this online programme, the focus is on the design, set-up, execution and optimisation of animal breeding programmes, genetic improvement and conservation of genetic diversity.

 This programme sets out the key factors for improving and increasing productivity and what it takes to create and maintain a healthy and strong population.